brson/rustle/README.md

-One-line installation of [Rust] + [Cargo] applications.
+One-line installation of [Rust] applications.

 Need to show your friends that Rust application you made, but your friends don't Rust?
 That's when you need to rustle.

-If your Cargo crate produces static binaries then this script can install it in one line.
+If your [Cargo] crate produces static binaries then this script can install it in one line.
 It downloads the Rust nightly, builds your application, then packages and installs it.